CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 #### SYS.4.1.M2 Suitable installation of printers, copiers and multifunction devices
 To prevent printers, copiers, or multifunction devices from being tampered with, or printing out or reading the output of unauthorized persons, the devices should be set up so that only authorized personnel have access to them.
 At a minimum, devices should not be located in areas where external people are often present, especially not near meeting, event or training rooms.
 Excluded from this are only those devices that are specifically intended for these areas, for example, in classrooms.

 Often there are copiers in printer rooms.
-From a security point of view, it has to be questioned whether this increases the risk that the printouts lying around can be copied.
+From a security point of view, it has to be questioned whether this increases the risk of copying the prints around.
 To avoid such problems, it makes sense to set up printers and copiers so that they can be easily viewed by your own staff.
 It is better, however, to place the devices in a closed room to which only authorized persons have access.
 This is especially recommended for higher protection needs.

 Even better, with large printers, the printouts may be distributed by a trusted person in compartments accessible only to the particular recipient.
 Printer output must therefore be labeled with the name of the recipient.
 This can be done automatically by the print programs.
 In the case of high protection requirements, it should be checked whether this solution is suitable.